BornToRain/point_cloud_detection_env/README.md

 # According to system architecture
 sh make-x86_64.sh
 # After executing the script, dependencies will be downloaded from GitHub.
 The command may fail due to network issues.
 Repeatedly execute until the download completes and the compilation starts.
+# If errors occur during multi-core compilation, reduce the number of threads appropriately
 cd bulid/Linux/Release
 sudo make install
 ```